Our General Fitness Programming Includes:

 Vanity muscles "Bodybuilding"

 Those 7 Primal Movement Patterns are NECESSARY for basic human survival.
 If you can't do these properly, then you are not functioning well, and are prone to injury as a result.

-This is the foundation of everything we do as Strength and Conditioning coaches.
+This is the foundation of everything we do as CrossFit coaches.
 Our programming is dedicated to improving your strength and ability in these patterns.

 When the topic of Weightlifting and fitness comes up around untrained people, we hear comments like "I can't do squats or deadlifts or lunges because I have bad knees, or a bad back."

 Surely you've heard someone close to you say something similar...or maybe you say this to yourself.